Lowest Mortgage Rate in Canada. Starting from 1.99%

 Hindsight is 20/20: The right choice at the start may save money and hassle.

-A standard (conventional) charge means that your mortgage is registered for the actual mortgage loan amount, though you may incur penalties and fees if you want to dip into your home equity for a line of credit later.
+A standard (conventional) charge means that your mortgage is registered for the actual mortgage loan amount, though you may incur penalties and fees if you later decide that you want to dip into your home equity for a line of credit.

 A collateral charge means the amount registered is 'padded' for growing room (up to 125% of the home's value) to allow future access to home equity.
 In this case, you would avoid the title-change fee if you want to borrow more, but you may run into increased restrictions and higher rates at renewal time.